 How many shots do I have to get?

-Anyone receiving the HPV vaccine before their 15th birthday needs a total of 2 doses (instead of 3, which used to be the rule).
+Anyone receiving the HPV vaccine before their 15th birthday needs a total of 2 doses.
 The 2nd dose should be given 6-12 months after the first one.

 However, anyone starting the HPV vaccine series after they turn 15 years old still needs to get 3 doses.
 The 2nd dose should be given 1-2 months after the first dose and the 3rd dose should be given 6 months after the first dose.